MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

   When you use the _Certificate_ parameter, the certificate does not need to be installed on the computer where you are running the command.
 This parameter is applicable for scenarios where the certificate object is stored remotely and fetched at runtime during script execution.

+> [!TIP]
+> When connecting to Exchange Online with Connect-ExchangeOnline module, make sure you are using .onmicrosoft.com domain as Organization parameter value.

 ## How does it work?

 The EXO V2 module uses the Active Directory Authentication Library to fetch an app-only token using the application Id, tenant Id (organization), and certificate thumbprint.
 The application object provisioned inside Azure AD has a Directory Role assigned to it, which is returned in the access token.
 Exchange Online configures the session RBAC using the directory role information that's available in the token.